 - library catalogue search - this will link you to details of books, reports, audio-visual material on dementia and alzheimer's held in the RCN libraries.
 RCN members may borrow in person or by post.

 Each of these resources has a short online demo illustrating how to use them which you can access from the pages above.

-There is also an RCN Learning Zone area which provides an overview of the RCN e-library together with basic tips for searching and finding information – visit Using your RCN e-library.
+There is also an RCN Learning Zone area which provides an overview of the RCN library and heritage services together with basic tips for searching and finding information – visit Using your RCN e-library.